Asymptotics of the ground state energy of heavy molecules and related topics. II

 \chapter{Positively charged systems}

-Now let us estimate from above and below ionization energy in the case when $N<Z$ and condition (\ref{25-7-36}) (as $M=1$) or (\ref{25-7-46})(as $M\ge 2$) fails.
-We also estimate excessive positive charge in the case of $M\ge 2$ and free nuclei model.
-We will follow arguments of and its three subsections of Section~\ref{book_new-sect-24-6}.
+Now let us estimate from above and below the ionization energy in the case when $N<Z$ and condition (\ref{26-7-36}) (if $M=1$) or (\ref{26-7-46}) (if $M\ge 2$) fails.
+We also estimate excessive the positive charge in the case of $M\ge 2$ and free nuclei model.
+We will follow arguments of the corresponding three subsections of Section~\ref{book_new-sect-25-6}.